 “What am I willing to give up to get it?”

 Or, for those inevitably hard days:

 “What is worth suffering for?”

 Seriously, think about it…

-If you want the six-pack abs, you have to want the sore muscles, the sweat, the early mornings in the gym, and the healthy meals.
-If you want the successful business, you have to also want the late nights, the risky business deals and decisions, and the possibility of failing twenty times to learn what you need to know to succeed.
-If you find yourself wanting something day in and day out, year after year, yet nothing ever happens and you never come any closer to it, then maybe what you actually want is just a dream, a fantasy, and a false promise.
-Maybe you don’t actually want it at all, because you’re not willing to suffer though the work it’s going to take to achieve it.
+If you want the six-pack abs, you have to want the sore muscles, the sweaty clothes, the mornings or afternoons at the gym, and the healthy meals.
+If you want the successful business, you have to also want the long days, the stressful business deals and decisions, and the possibility of failing twenty times to learn what you need to know to succeed in the long run.
+But if you catch yourself wanting something day in and day out, month after month, yet you never take action and thus you never make any progress, then maybe you don’t really want it after all, because you’re not willing to suffer through the effort and work it’s going to take to achieve it.

 “Based on my daily routines and actions, where can I expect to be in a year from now?”